No, the ESP32-S2 is not faster at floating point operations (and how do you actually speed up division on the ESP32?)

 For my master’s thesis I’m working on computational models of the inferior olivary nucleus, a region in the brain involved in motor control and learning.
 The lab already produced multi-CPU, multi-GPU and multi-FPGA brain simulators, and another student and me thought it would be a cute to add a multi-MCU simulator as well.
 In this way we would be able to simulate a scalable real time inferior olive networks where rewiring the neural connections is just reconnecting wires in an electrical circuit and an oscilloscope is the main tool to analyze the network behaviour (instead of python scripts) (yes it’s a toy project :)).

 We tried all microcontrollers we had lying around; The ATtiny did not have enough program memory, the ATmega was over 140x slower than real-time (even after conversion to fixed point) and the NodeMCUv3 scored quite good with being just under 30x slower than biology.
-The Cortex-M7 (Teensy 4.1) and iMX6ULL outperformed all candidates, but those are costly in large quantities and the last one is not an actual microprocessor.
-Luckily the FPU equiped ESP32 hinted at being able to compete with biology, while also being low-cost and low-power.
-By coding the software division and reciprocal operations in assembly and building a look up table for the exponential function, we could finally execute the model at biological speeds.
+The iMX6ULL outperformed all candidates, but that's not an actual microprocessor.
+Luckily the ESP32, equiped with a FPU, hinted at being able to compete with biology, while also being low-cost and low-power.
+By hand-coding the ESP32 software division and reciprocal operations in assembly and building a look up table for the exponential function, we could finally execute the model at biological speeds.
 However, we thought we could do better in terms of cost and power use.

 After looking for better options we found the one microcontroller that should be perfect for this task: the Expressif ESP32-S2.
 The faster LX7 architecture, lower power usage, cheaper price and not having one core sitting idle doing nothing where convincing.
 More importantly, every article online writing about the ESP32-S2 likes to highlight that it is faster for floating point operations, which translates to even more detailed neural models for us.

-One author, posting two very similar articles on hackster.io and Medium, writes (twice):
+One author, writing two very similar articles on hackster.io: and Medium, writes (twice):

 [The LX7 core] should be capable of more floating point operations per cycle […]